New Trier Township High School Alumni Achievement Awards and Hall of Honor

 The decision to award an honoree in any category, including the Young Alumnus category, is at the sole discretion of the Alumni Achievement Awards Selection Committee.
 The committee includes a current student, faculty members, administrators, alumni, and community members.

 Recipients of the New Trier Alumni Achievement Award also are inducted into the Alumni Hall of Honor, located near the second floor rotunda on the Winnetka Campus.
 The hall features plaques and an interactive touch screen monitor with information about the honorees.
-New Trier will announce the 2021 class of honorees in early fall of 2020.

 Since New Trier’s Alumni Achievement Awards began in 2011, 52 recipients have joined the Alumni Hall of Honor for exemplifying the school’s motto: “To commit minds to inquiry, hearts to compassion, and lives to the service of humanity.”
 The majority of honorees also have returned to New Trier to share their experiences in discussions with current students during the week of the awards dinner.